Grauwdy/InstallingADinAZ/README.md

 <img src="https://i.imgur.com/dOOE9KD.png" height="80%" width="80%" alt="Installation Steps"/>
 </p>
 <p>
-Before using the VMs, it is important to set the domain controller VM's IP address as static.
-By default, the VMs will not be able to communicate with each other if both have dynamic IPs despite being on the same vnet.
-If we do not make the necessary change, the client will not be able to join the domain that will be created later.
-On the Azure portal, click on the Networking tab on the domain controller VM.
-Click on the Network Interface and open the IP configurations tab.
-Toggle the Assignment switch to be Static and save your changes.
-We are making sure the domain controller has a static IP and it will be used as a reference when we make configurations.
+Before diving into the VMs, it's crucial to lock in the domain controller VM's IP address as static.
+By default, if both VMs sport dynamic IPs, even on the same vnet, they won't be able to chit-chat.
+Without this tweak, our client won't be able to cozy up to the domain we're planning to whip up later.

+Head over to the Networking tab for the domain controller VM.
+Click on the Network Interface and peek at the IP configurations tab.
+See that Assignment switch?
+Give it a little toggle to Static, and don't forget to save your changes.
+This simple step ensures our domain controller boasts a steadfast IP, playing the role of a rock-solid reference point as we get into the nitty-gritty of configurations.
 </p>
 <br />